nevrome/bleiglas/README.md

 <details>

-<summary>As all input dates come from Cameroon it might be a sensible
+<summary>As all input dates come from Cameroon it makes sense to cut the
-decision to cut the polygon surfaces to the outline of this administrative unit.</summary>
+polygon surfaces to the outline of this administrative unit.</summary>

 <p>